-The material used here is usually ballistic as well, or some kind of enhanced material that is tougher, usually created in a grid like pattern that you will see called “rip stop”.
-This simply means that the grid pattern in the fabric will prevent long tears, which is good.
-You don’t want your dog chewing on anything that is long and stringy.
+The material used here is usually ballistic or some enhanced material that is tougher, usually created in a grid-like pattern that you will see called “rip-stop”.
+This means that the grid pattern in the fabric will prevent long tears, which is good.
+You don’t want your dog chewing on anything long and stringy.

 Note on Kevlar beds